Written by our Subject Matter Experts, on Sept. 23, 2019

-This is different than a bond forfeiture, because in this case the bondsman is choosing not to charge the defendant/co-signer the entire bond amount even though they could.
-An example scenario where this may be used, is if someone accidentally misses court due to a serious illness or emergency.
+This is different than a bond forfeiture, because in this case, the bondsman is choosing not to charge the defendant/co-signer the entire bond amount even though they could.
+An example scenario where this may be used is if someone accidentally misses court due to a serious illness or emergency.
 The bondsman may agree to re-bond the defendant back out of jail, as long as they turn themselves in immediately and pay a $150 FTA fee, for example.
 This saves the bondsman the cost of hiring bail enforcement agents to apprehend the defendant, and allows the defendant to bond back out of jail.

-Bondsmen will only offer this alternative to defendants who miss court for a real emergency for valid reason.
+Bondsmen will only offer this alternative to defendants who miss court for a real emergency for a valid reason.

 Court Appearance Fee